hklee4/ECG-based-cardiac-health-classifier/README.md

 # Signal data

-'Normal_MIT-BIH' is from ‘MIT-BIH Normal Sinus Rhythm Database’
+'Normal_MIT-BIH.csv' is from ‘MIT-BIH Normal Sinus Rhythm Database’

-'AF_MIT-BIH' is from ‘MIT-BIH Atrial Fibrillation Database’
+'AF_MIT-BIH.csv' is from ‘MIT-BIH Atrial Fibrillation Database’

-'ST_MIT-BIH' is from ‘European ST-T Database’
+'ST_MIT-BIH.csv' is from ‘European ST-T Database’

-'VF_MIT-BIH' is from ‘MIT-BIH Malignant Ventricular Ectopy Database’
+'VF_MIT-BIH.csv' is from ‘MIT-BIH Malignant Ventricular Ectopy Database’

-'Normal_Clinical' is from our wearable device
+'Normal_Clinical.csv' is from our wearable device